 - Family Guy has Buzz Killington, a Gay Nineties socialite who fits this bill with the joke being that he would be considered cool in his own era.

 - Grandpa Simpson on The Simpsons.

-- Commander McBragg in Tennessee Tuxedo And His Tales.
-At first, McBragg's guest attempts to avoid another long, boring tale, but eventually gets sucked into it... and utters the inevitable Incredibly Lame Pun at the end.
+- Commander McBragg in Tennessee Tuxedo and His Tales.
+At first, McBragg's guest attempts to avoid another long, boring tale, but eventually gets sucked into it... and utters the inevitable pun at the end.